 For example, the words "face to face" (Numbers 12:8) hardly denote that Moses saw God in a sensuous manner.
 Maimonides and others think the verse refers to an intellectual encounter with God.
-I would also suggest that we're dealing with possible metaphor with the face to face language and it is certainly idiomatic.
-But the Bible becomes clearer if we go with the flow of metaphors, and come to understand the conceptual structures contained therein.
+I would also suggest that we're dealing with possible metaphor when encountering the face to face language and it is certainly idiomatic.
+But the Bible becomes clearer if we go with the flow of metaphors by coming to understand the conceptual structures contained therein.

 There are some who claim that the Israelites saw God with their physical eyes (sensuously) as reported in Exodus 24:9-11.
 Others assert that Moses not only conversed with God face to face, but he supposedly beheld God too.
-However, what Numbers 12:8 really states is that YHWH spoke to Moses like one person speaks to another (= "face to face").
+However, what Numbers 12:8 really states is that YHWH spoke to Moses like one person speaks to another (= "face to face" or mouth to mouth).
 The language is idiomatic and probably figurative.

 Thomas Aquinas writes concerning this account: